-“How digging in the earth for the fibre roll-out took GRASS to the cloud”
+“How digging into the earth for the fibre roll-out took GRASS to the cloud”

 2019-08-29, 11:30–11:50, Fortuna East